We have started a Patreon page with the hopes that

 Beneath the 12-Mile Reef comes to Twilight Time Blu-ray in a dual-layered, 1080P transfer with their usual high bitrate.
 The image has a blue-leaning but looks quite good.
 The super-widescreen is impressive in-motion and Technicolor is vibrant, rich and deep.
 They used an Aquaflex as the underwater camera that looked fairly good considering the age of the film.
 Aside from the teal infiltration this image looks very appealing.
 There is plenty of depth, detail and strong contrast.

 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 Twilight Time give the option of a DTS-HD Master (24-bit) 5.1 surround bump, as the film had a 4-Track Stereo originally, and a DTS-HD Master 2.0 stereo choice.
-The 4.0 channel was my choice and it sounds adventurous, clean and the intense score by the great Bernard Herrmann (Cape Fear, The Magnificent Ambersons, Taxi Driver, The Wrong Man, Dressed to Kill, etc. etc.) is represented beautifully in lossless.
+The 4.0 channel was my choice and it sounds adventurous, clean and the intense score by the great Bernard Herrmann (Cape Fear, The Magnificent Ambersons, Taxi Driver, Endless Night, The Wrong Man, Dressed to Kill, etc. etc.) is represented beautifully in lossless.
 Twilight Time offer their usual isolated score - which is a nice bonus for the composer's fans.
 There are optional English (SDH) subtitles - see sample below.
 TheBlu-ray disc is region FREE.